 Accenture (ACN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the consulting company had gained 2.46% over the past month.
-This has outpaced the Business Services sector's gain of 0.21% and lagged the S&P 500's gain of 4.12% in that time.
+Heading into today, shares of the consulting company had gained 5.79% over the past month, outpacing the Business Services sector's gain of 1.43% and the S&P 500's gain of 4.32% in that time.

 Wall Street will be looking for positivity from ACN as it approaches its next earnings report date.
 The company is expected to report EPS of $2, up 2.04% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.14 billion, up 5.01% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $11.14 billion, up 5.01% from the prior-year quarter.

-ACN's full-year Zacks Consensus Estimates are calling for earnings of $7.78 per share and revenue of $45.87 billion.
-These results would represent year-over-year changes of +5.71% and +6.14%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.78 per share and revenue of $45.87 billion.
+These totals would mark changes of +5.71% and +6.14%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for ACN.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ACN is currently sporting a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ACN currently has a Zacks Rank of #4 (Sell).

-Digging into valuation, ACN currently has a Forward P/E ratio of 24.43.
-Its industry sports an average Forward P/E of 17.84, so we one might conclude that ACN is trading at a premium comparatively.
+Investors should also note ACN's current valuation metrics, including its Forward P/E ratio of 25.29.
+This valuation marks a premium compared to its industry's average Forward P/E of 18.

-We can also see that ACN currently has a PEG ratio of 2.36.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Consulting Services was holding an average PEG ratio of 1.32 at yesterday's closing price.
+We can also see that ACN currently has a PEG ratio of 2.45.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Consulting Services stocks are, on average, holding a PEG ratio of 1.34 based on yesterday's closing prices.

 The Consulting Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 14, putting it in the top 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 16, which puts it in the top 7% of all 250+ industries.

 Click to get this free report